maxpolwin/academic-kickstart/content/author/admin/_index.md

 #   link = "files/cv.pdf"

 +++
-I am interested in the societal and environmental impact of technological developments and how to leverage them through behaviour science to contribute to sustainable development.
-My particular focus are applications of advanced analytics and distributed ledger technologies.
+I am interested in the societal and environmental impact of technological and how to leverage them through behaviour science to contribute to sustainable development.
+My particular focus are applications of advanced analytics and distributed ledger technologies to advance financial inclusion and sustainable finance.